icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [LXD](https://github.com/lxc/lxd)
 Daemon based on liblxc offering a REST API to manage LXC containers.
 * [OpenVZ](https://openvz.org/Main_Page)
 OpenVZ is container-based virtualization for Linux.
-OpenVZ creates multiple secure, isolated Linux containers (https://github.com/Friz-zy/awesome-linux-containers/blob/master/otherwise known as VEs or VPSs) on a single physical server enabling better server utilization and ensuring that applications do not conflict.
+OpenVZ creates multiple secure, isolated Linux containers (otherwise known as VEs or VPSs) on a single physical server enabling better server utilization and ensuring that applications do not conflict.
 * [MultiDocker](https://github.com/marty90/multidocker)
 Create a secure multi-user Docker machine, where each user is segregated into an indepentent container.
 * [Lithos](https://github.com/tailhook/lithos/)